PHOTOS: Monster surf continues on Oahu’s North Shore. Aikau contest crowns a winner.by: Chris Bailey and Derek Paiva

 Eddie Aikau big wave contest waiting on expected Hawaii monster surf this week

-Holding period starts for Hawaii’s prestigious Eddie Aikau big-wave surfing contest
+Pray for (monster) surf!
+Holding period begins Dec.
+1 for 2013-14 Eddie Aikau big-wave surfing contest